-Program-Level Course-Level Outcomes (Measurements) Outcomes

-The student will acquire knowledge specializing in biblical studies.

-- Appreciate the Bible as the authoritative rule for Christian faith and practice. - Practice consistent exegesis and application of Scripture. - Evaluate a variety of theological positions in the light of Scripture. - Express the significance of major Bible passages related to each major theological doctrine. - Express the grand narrative of Scripture, culminating in the redemptive work of God in Jesus. - > Articulate the order of the books of the Bible. - Develop a chronological perspective of people and events. - Articulate one major theme for each book of the Old Testament/New Testament. - Locate major geographical features of historical Bible lands. - ➤ Use biblical language tools. - > Identify basic vocabulary from biblical languages. - Explain the historical/cultural background to books of the Bible. - > Describe the theological themes of books of the Bible. - Construct a timeline of historical events related to the Bible. - Conduct a word study from the original language of the biblical world.
+Program-Level Outcomes Course-Level Outcomes (Measurements) The student will acquire knowledge specializing in biblical studies.
+Appreciate the Bible as the authoritative rule for Christian faith and practice.
+Practice consistent exegesis and application of Scripture.
+Evaluate a variety of theological positions in the light of Scripture.
+Express the significance of major Bible passages related to each major theological doctrine.
+Express the grand narrative of Scripture, culminating in the redemptive work of God in Jesus.
+Articulate the order of the books of the Bible.
+Develop a chronological perspective of people and events.
+Articulate one major theme for each book of the Old Testament/New Testament.
+Locate major geographical features of historical Bible lands.
+Use biblical language tools.
+Identify basic vocabulary from biblical languages.
+Explain the historical/cultural background to books of the Bible.
+Describe the theological themes of books of the Bible.
+Conduct a word study from the original language of the biblical world.